ibm-cloud-docs/solution-tutorials/vpc-transit-power.hidden.md

 Along with the ssh keys, the provision created a {{site.data.keyword.powerSysShort}} workspace, subnets and instance.

-TODO check words/spelling below

-- Navigate to [{{site.data.keyword.powerSysShort}}](/power) and select the workspace with your initials.
-- Click on the **Network and Subnets** on the left and notice the public and private subnets that have been created.
+- Click on the **Subnets** in the **Networking** drop down on the left and notice the public and private subnets that have been created.
-- Click on the **Instances** on the left and notice the instance that was provisioned along with the public and private IP addresses.
+- Click on the **Virtual server instances** on the left and notice the instance that was provisioned along with the public and private IP addresses.

 ## Virtual server instance configuration
 {: #vpc-transit-power-server-instance-configuration}